symbol/symbol-docs/source/guides/blockchain/listening-new-blocks.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-Note that the NEM2-SDK for TypeScript base Listener is designed to work on Node.js backend environments.
+Note that the |sdk| for TypeScript base Listener is designed to work on Node.js backend environments.
 If you want to execute Listeners from the client-side (e.g., Angular, React, Vue.), pass the browser implementation of the WebSocket to the Listener.

 .. code-block:: typescript